FikaKarin/FikaKarin/README.md

-- 🔭 I’m currently working on a React project for employment services/job center.
+- 🔭 I’m currently working on a React front end project for school.
 - 🌱 I’m currently learning Back End and creating a project with headless CMS in Strapi together with front on Wordpress, also basic NodeJS.
 - 👯 My LIA / internship will be at RedMind from november 2022 - april 2023.
 - 💬 Ask me about good second hand spots and my favorite italian restaurant.
 - 📫 How to reach me: mailtolundqvist@gmail.com
 - 😄 Pronouns: whatever makes you comfortable, I guess.
-- ⚡ Fun fact: I'm a professional dancer and choreographer in modern, commercial jazz & hiphop and jazz.
+- ⚡ Fun fact: I'm a professional dancer and choreographer in modern, commercial hiphop and jazz.
 - 👾 Discord: Karin Lundqvist#6674